UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 # **Graphical Curation Interface Tutorial ReadMe**
 ## Segmentation-Less, Automated, Vascular Vectorization (SLAVV)
 ### Methodology Overview
 The SLAVV software ([Supporting Functions](https://github.com/UTFOIL/Vectorization-Public/blob/master/source)) gives the user the ability to curate the vectorization output with live visual feedback.
 This Graphical Curator Interface (GCI) automatically opens at the appropriate times during the default execution of the [Main Function](https://github.com/UTFOIL/Vectorization-Public/blob/master/vectorize_V200.m).
-The SLAVV method consists of four workflow steps as described in the [Methodology Manuscript](https://github.com/UTFOIL/Vectorization-Public#Methodology-Manuscript) section: Automated Vascular Vectorization:
+The SLAVV method consists of four workflow steps as described in the [Methodology Manuscript](https://github.com/UTFOIL/Vectorization-Public#Methodology-Manuscript) Section: Automated Vascular Vectorization:
 1. linear "energy" filtering
 2. vertex extraction
 3. edge extraction
 4. network organization

 These steps must be executed sequentially, starting with the "energy" step.
-The input parameters for each specific workflow are described in the [Documentation](https://github.com/UTFOIL/Vectorization-Public#Documentation) section: **Workflow-Specific Parameters**.
-The graphical curator interface opens after the vertex and edge steps by default as described in the [Documentation](https://github.com/UTFOIL/Vectorization-Public#Documentation) section: **Logistical Parameters**.
+The input parameters for each specific workflow are described in the [Documentation](https://github.com/UTFOIL/Vectorization-Public#Documentation) Section: **Workflow-Specific Parameters**.
+The graphical curator interface opens after the vertex and edge steps by default as described in the [Documentation](https://github.com/UTFOIL/Vectorization-Public#Documentation) Section: **Logistical Parameters**.
 # Tutorial Contents
 This tutorial demonstrates the use of the graphical curator interface on three large (~1 mm<sup>3</sup>), images of living adult mouse brain microvasculature.
 The three images (**Image A**, **B**, and **C**) are all from the same mouse, approximately the same field of view, and timed 2 weeks apart.
 ## Table of Contents